 Once this investment cycle stops, obviously, there will be a reduction of debt.
-But other than the normal amortizations what we have with our lenders, there is no other way that we are looking at from raising any equity or by doing anything mentioned that it's expected to commission in Q1.
-So, is it already commissioned?
+But other than the normal amortizations what we have with our lenders, there is no other way that we are looking at from raising any equity or by doing anything else, we are not looking at reducing the debt at present.